XsjFyZs7/TD-Hoi/datasets/train/Readme.md

 # Triansets of Hoi2Threat
 This file includes the data to test the Hoi2Threat

-1.Trian_HOITR.odgt is using to train the HOTR, you can get it from [HOTR](https://github.com/kakaobrain/hotr)
+1.Trian_HOITR.odgt is using to train the HOTR, you can get the codes from [HOTR](https://github.com/kakaobrain/hotr)

 2.Trian_HOI2T.json is using to train the Hoi2Threat